datacamp/community-courses-intro-to-data.world-in-python/chapter4.md

 We've been using the full URL for the dataset in our datadotworld method examples, but for federated queries, you'll need to use just the unique part of the URL path.
 Let's look at the dataset `https://data.world/len/intelligence-of-dogs`.
 The unique part of the URL will be `len/intelligence-of-dogs`, where `len` is the owner id and `intelligence-of-dogs` is the dataset id.

-We'll use this to build an example query that calls the `dog_intelligence` table from that dataset, which will be joined against the `AKC Breed Info` table of the 'local' dataset we'll pass as a parameter to the `query` method, `https://data.world/len/dog-canine-breed-size-akc`:
+Lets use that to build an example query that calls the `dog_intelligence` table from that dataset, which will be joined against the `AKC Breed Info` table of the 'local' dataset we'll pass as a parameter to the `query` method, `https://data.world/len/dog-canine-breed-size-akc`:

 ``
 SELECT breedSmarts.Classification, AVG(breedSmarts.obey) as obey, AVG(weight_high_lbs) as heavyWeightAvg, AVG(weight_low_lbs) as lowWeightAvg